A new owner and a change of season at Huia

 Where some other New Zealand wineries have struggled, Huia has seen some extremely positive results in America.
 Eager to expand and ensure Huia can offer quality wine in an inclusive way in every market it lands in, Tom points out, “Huia has done really well in the US.
 Now I really want to make Huia more available in the New Zealand market place.
 This is our home.
 We want to be a part of the community we’re from.”

-This new chapter for the Huia brand looks set to provide a sturdy foundation for the future with a strong grasp on an enduring legacy.
+The Huia brand looks set to provide a sturdy foundation for the future with a strong grasp on an enduring legacy.

 Huia has forged deep connections to Marlborough for The Allan family.
 Claire and Mike have raised their daughters, Tui and Sophie, on the vineyard, surrounded by the winemaking community of the region.
 As Claire and Mike move forward separately with their own journeys ahead, Tom acknowledges the efforts that have literally been dug into the soils of this land and looks to honour those efforts.